rachelesmee/website/foss4guk2019/index.md

 **Ice Breaker**: NLS Map Room tour (two tours, 15 people on each, 4pm and 5pm on Wed 18th Sep at Causewayside Building, 33 Salisbury Place, Edinburgh, EH9 ISL
 **Code Sprint**: Edinburgh conference and training venue on Sat 21st Sep.
 16 St Mary's Street, Edinburgh EH1 1SU

+<span style="font-size:11px; font-style:italics;">The Code Sprint provides the opportunity for projects to get together to make plans, work on new features, write documentation and generally collaborate.
+We provide comfortable facilities with all the power and wifi you could need, it’s up to the individual projects to decide what the time is used for.
+While a code sprint is obviously a place for developers it's worth remembering that it's not just about writing code – as we all know a project has many needs including documentation, testing, and providing feedback.
+What better way to give feedback and give back to the project that you love than to spend a day with the project’s developers.
+There are roles that need to be filled, no matter what your expertise.</span>

 ## Where

 <strong>Dynamic Earth</strong>, Edinburgh.
 EH8 8AS. [<a href="http://umap.openstreetmap.fr/en/map/foss4g-uk-2019_313534#16/55.9504/-3.1744" target="_blank">big map</a>]